eddylj/lurkforwork/bonus.md

 is open, the profile icon will turn purple.

 Restraints on email and name
-Name and email have regexes assigned so they are consistent across the platform
+Name and email have regexe if statements assigned so they are consistent across the platform.

+Update profile and job prefilled
+Update inputs prefilled with previous inputs for better user experience.

+Job start date in format DD/MM/YYYY